Rabbii96/Rabbii96/README.md

 ##  **About Me - Senior SQA Engineer**

-** Education:** Bachelor of Science in Computer Science and Engineering, Green University of Bangladesh

 ** Professional Journey:** 3+ years of proven expertise in **Manual & Automation Testing**, **Performance Testing**, and **Quality Assurance**.
 Currently leading QA initiatives at **Onnorokom Edtech Ltd** while mentoring junior engineers and driving testing excellence across web and mobile platforms.